 Kingsford Legal Centre is a law clinic attached to the Faculty of Law.
-The Centre provides clinical training for final year law students who assist the Centre lawyers to give legal advice and assistance to members of the local community who cannot afford private legal assistance.
+The Centre provides a clinical teaching environment for law students.
+The students assist the Centre lawyers to give legal advice and assistance to members of the local community unable to afford private legal assistance.

 The Centre began operations in July, 1981.
 Currently it has 3 lawyers, one of whom (the Director) has the status of a lecturer in the Law Faculty.
 The Centre is jointly funded by the Faculty of Law and the Legal Aid Commission of N.S.W.

-The subject 90,721 Clinical Legal Experience, which requires students to work at the Legal Centre is an elective for final year students; students can take the course each session and during the summer.
-Students are required to take instructions from clients, prepare necessary documents, undertake legal research and assist the lawyer responsible for the matter in the preparation of any court hearings.
-In this way students can consolidate their study of the law by practical application in real life situations.
+The subject LAWS7210 Clinical Legal Experience, which requires students to work at the Legal Centre, is an elective for later year students; students can take the course in either session or during the summer.
+Students take instructions from clients, prepare necessary documents, undertake legal research and assist the lawyer responsible for the matter in the preparation of any court hearings.
+In this way students can consolidate their study of the law by practical application.
+Small group classes and constant consultation with the lawyers provide an opportunity for students to analyse both their roles as lawyers and the role of law in society.

-In its legal aid function the Centre has been prominent in several areas, particulary anti-discrimination, domestic violence and immigration.
+In its community legal centre function the Centre has been prominent in several areas, particulary anti-discrimination, domestic violence and immigration.
 The Centre also has a considerable practice in family law.
-Centre lawyers have assisted persons facing committal under the Mental Health Act at Prince of Wales Hospital on a duty basis, and one Centre lawyer is duty solicitor at Waverly Local Court one day each week.
-Students accompany and assist the lawyers in these areas as in all others.
+Centre lawyers, accompanied by students, assist people in police custody at Waverly Local Court one day each week.
+Students also attend court hearings, client conferences and other activities relating to legal practice.